henokmikre/static_generator/README.md

   that are unique to each page, for example a breadcrumb block, so there is not advantage to removing the block markup from the page and placing it in a block fragment file.
 - Frequently changing blocks: Specify blocks that change frequently.
 - Entity Types: Specify which entity types to generate.
+Currently only nodes are supported.
+IMPORTANT NOTE:
+It is required that whatever content types are selected, the same content types be selected in the workflow configuration at /admin/config/workflow/workflows.
+This is required because the workflow system is used to automatically generate a static page .html file when a node (content) is published.

 ## Generation
 ## Overview